Qix-/tortellini/README.md

 - Empty sections (or sections with 100% invalid data as key/value pairs) are themselves invalid data and are not emitted.
 - `[]` is a valid section name.
 It means the "naked" section.
 Re-emitting the INI will move those keys to the top regardless of where `[]` is positioned in the input file.
 - No comments are supported; `;` is a valid (string) character.
-- No caching or memoization; if you retrieve anything but a `std::string`, there _will_ be a parse.
+- No caching or memoization; if you retrieve anything but a `std::wstring`, there _will_ be a parse.
 I never said Tortellini was hyper-over-optimized.

 # License